megahall/sdn_sensor/README.md

 * the intelligence community,
 * the information security community,
 * the network hardware community,
-* the financial markets community,
+* the financial markets community.

 By integrating the amazing things these communities have created, the `sdn_sensor` can successfully detect malicious activities already in progress,